simogasp/covid19-veneto/json_data/README.md

 # Json data

-The data is a "dump" of python dictionary that collects the data with a similar structure both for the `cases` and the `hospitals`
+The data is a "dump" of python dictionary that collects the data with a similar structure both for the `provinces` and the `hospitals`

-## Cases
+## Provinces

 This contains the daily number of people that are positive and those that are in isolation.
 The structure of the json is as follows: